-Robin Gillanders A reader in Photography at Edinburgh Napier University, Robin is a practicing photographic artist who has exhibited internationally.
+Robin Gillanders A former Reader in Photography and Hon.
+Fellow at Edinburgh Napier University, Robin is a practicing photographic artist who has exhibited internationally.
 In the 1990’s he made several collaborative works with the poet Ian Hamilton Finlay, culminating in his exhibition and book ‘Little Sparta: Portrait of a Garden’ (1998).
 Recent solo publications include The Photographic Portrait (2004), The Philosopher’s Garden (2004) and Highland Journey: In the Spirit of Edwin Muir (2009). www.robingillanders.com

 Wendy McMurdo A widely exhibited artist, Wendy’s work has been included in many major exhibitions examining new developments in contemporary photography.
 Her work has been included in Unheimlich at the Fotomuseum, Wintherthur in Switzerland, Scanner at the CCA Wattis Institute for Contemporary Arts, San Francisco, The Anagrammatical Body at the Neue Galerie, Graz, Austria, and Only Make Believe – Ways of Playing, curated by Marina Warner at Compton Verney, UK (2005).
 Her work is published regularly in a variety of monographs following developments in the medium.
 She is based in Edinburgh. www.wendymcmurdo.com